-My mom has her own special twist on quiche with bacon: She adds broccoli and she makes it in a cake pan and we all cut squares.
-It’s so great!
-Possibly the best thing about Christmas morning now that Santa no longer visits me.
+I love my mom's twist on quiche with bacon: She adds broccoli and she makes it in a cake pan and we all cut squares.
+It's so great!
+We always eat it on Christmas morning, and it's the best thing ever.

 When I make Bacon Quiche, though, I make it in miniature form.
 That way it's already pre-portioned (I will assign myself a quantity to consume, such as a baker's dozen) and the small size is great for my kids.

 Yes, here's how you freeze and reheat these mini quiches:

 - Bake and cool the mini quiches (cool about 10 minutes).